dalaiden/DA_offline_PF/README.md

 - git clone https://github.com/dalaiden/DA_offline_PF.git

 From the main folder:
-- Open the file `src/modules.load` and check that you have all requested libraries at the right place (currently templates are available for the clusters `storm`, `coriolis` and `cyclone`).
+- Open the file `src/modules.load` and check that you have all requested libraries at the right place.
 - Execute the Makefile: `cd src; . modules.load; make`.
 - Check that you have your executables: `src/moddata_co` and `src/PartFilter`.